Richard Saunders (skeptic): Professional sceptic

-Public & media appearances
+Public and media appearances

-Saunders has made many appearances on radio and television in his role as a skeptic, including on Today Tonight, Sunrise, Radio 2GB, Radio 2UE, Nova 106.9, 702 ABC, and the pilot show for Curiosity Aroused.
+Saunders is frequently interviewed by the media as an expert on consumer protection and the paranormal, notably the Australian Broadcasting Corporation and international media.

 In 2007 he did a recurring segment for the Mike Williams Saturday Night Live radio program called Myths and Mysteries.
 In 2011 and 2012 he was a regular on The Dirty Disbelievers, a radio program on the Australian Broadcasting Corporation radio network.

-In July and August 2008 (series #1) and in 2011 (series #2), Saunders appeared as the resident skeptic judge on The One, an Australian reality television program on the Seven Network that tested the powers of several alleged psychics.
+In July and August 2008 (series #1) and in 2011 (series #2), Saunders appeared as the resident sceptic judge on The One, an Australian reality television program on the Seven Network that tested the powers of several alleged psychics.

-Saunders has spoken at many skeptic meetings including the Australian Skeptics National Convention in 2003, 2004, and 2008.
-In the United States he appeared at The Amaz!ng Adventure North to Alaska in 2007, and The Amaz!ng Meeting 6 and the Skeptrack at Dragon*Con, both in 2008.

 Saunders produced the Vaccination Chronicles in 2014.
-The film is a 30-minute documentary collects first-hand anecdotes about the horrors faced by parents of recent generations, when many saw their children die from diseases which are now preventable with vaccines.
+The film is a 30-minute documentary collects first-hand anecdotes about the horrors faced by parents of recent generations, whose children died from diseases which are now preventable with vaccines.

 Podcasting

 Saunders was producer and host of The Tank Vodcast (aka The Skeptic Tank).
 In 2008 this podcast became The Skeptic Zone podcast, which released its 500th episode on 19 May 2018.
 It is produced weekly and is billed as "The Podcast from Australia for Science and Reason".
 Saunders has produced every episode of The Skeptic Zone podcast.

 Saunders has also appeared as a guest on many other podcasts and vodcasts including The Skeptics' Guide to the Universe, Skepticality, Dragon*Pod, The Reason Driven Podcast, The Amateur Scientist Podcast, Bad Psychics TV, and Meet The Skeptics!.